 Lister Horsfall also has a dedicated jewellery showroom, which opened in 2021 in the Woolshops Shopping Centre in Halifax town centre, a short walk from their flagship store.
 This jewellery store showcases Lister Horsfall’s wide range of jewellery brands including Gucci and it hosts their exclusive bridal suite.

 Lister Horsfall Jewellery Showroom, 4 Woolshops, Halifax HX1 1RU.
 Open Monday to Saturday 10:00amm to 5:00pm.

 Harveys Department Store – The Halifax Department Store

 The Harvey’s Halifax department store was opened in 1950 and Harvey’s now has approximately 30,000 square feet of retail space with a multitude of departments including beauty, handbags, lingerie, women’s and men’s clothing, cookware, books, gifts, curtains, linens and Harvey’s restaurant.
 Harvey’s also has a gifts and homewares store at the Piece Hall.

-Harvey’s Department Store address: Harvey’s, Commercial St, Halifax HX1 1LJ.
+Harvey’s Department Store Address: Harvey’s, Commercial St, Halifax HX1 1LJ.
 Open daily 9:30 am to 5:00 pm but closed Sundays.
 Harvey’s of Halifax restaurant opening times are Monday to Friday 9:30 am to 4:00 pm and Saturday 9:30 am to 4:30 pm.
 However, please note Harveys of Halifax is open Sundays in December during the run-up to Christmas.

 Sainsbury’s Halifax Supermarket and Petrol Station